thatkaiguy/final-project/README.md

 - [ ] Book activities (traveler)
 - [ ] Search activities by city
 - [ ] Search activities by category
-- [ ] Rate a provider and write a review
-- [ ] Rate a traveler and write a review
+- [ ] Rate an activity and write a review
 - [ ] Search activities by map and filter by activity category